 Once you’ve gotten your name out in the community, you’ll need to learn about businesses and organizations in a variety of different fields.
 Some of the most common local industries that offer Notary assignments are health care, legal and real estate, but each has its own needs and requirements.

-Nursing Homes, Hospitals And Health Care Facilities.
-Patients at health care facilities and their families often need documents notarized, and many of these facilities call on the services of independent mobile Notaries.
+Nursing Homes, Hospitals, and Health Care Facilities.
+Patients and their families at healthcare facilities often need documents notarized, and many of these facilities call on the services of independent mobile Notaries.
 However, there are a few important things you should know.

 The first is to remember that a signer in a hospital or senior care facility may be medicated or have a condition that affects their ability to communicate or understand what they are signing.
 Always check that the client is willing and aware of what’s going on.
 Never proceed if the signer appears confused or you have reason to believe the signer is being forced to sign against their wishes.